Sigkaio636/JGU-HIM-summer-internship/README.md

 ## 5. Pending tasks and future extensions

 + I couldn't get Griffiths's paper.
 Johannes Gutenberg University do not have permission to access it, but other german universities do have them.
-(See)[https://cdnsciencepub.com/doi/10.1139/p61-167]
+See https://cdnsciencepub.com/doi/10.1139/p61-167

-> Particularmente interesantes los papers de "apuntado"
++ From (Support papers)[<Support papers>]

 > No se pudieron extraer los errores para Sfactor data Griffiths
 > (Los errores de Ivanovich, como en Dubovichenko no aparecen asumimos que no se pueden recuperar)